fxnoob/speech-recognition-toolkit/README.md

 `search`: Say 'search cat' to search cat on google or on youtube

-`bookmark` Say 'Bookmark this page' or 'remove bookmark' to add or remove bookmark
+`bookmark`: Say 'Bookmark this page' or 'remove bookmark' to add or remove bookmark

+`Play`: Say 'Play despacito' to play the song from youtube.

 #### Note:
 Commands name changes according to the selected language.